-Our annual study group for music educators will meet online in six sessions from March to May, 2021, and can be attended synchronously or asynchronously.
+Our annual study group for music educators will meet online in six sessions in April and May of 2022, and can be attended synchronously or asynchronously.

 Rhoda Bernard, managing director of the Berklee Institute for Arts Education and Special Needs, has given numerous local, national, and international conference presentations on various topics in arts education and special needs.

 Bernard and her staff regularly provide professional development workshops to educators, arts educators, special educators, teaching artists, program administrators, and college faculty and students.
 Surveys and guiding questions before the workshops are used to create professional development materials and activities that cover the topics of greatest interest to the participants.

 Consultations can take the form of team teaching, observations of teaching with feedback, and/or meeting with teaching staff, administrators, and college faculty and students.
 Surveys and guiding questions before the sessions are used to ensure that consultation time is valuable and productive.